 There are many different types of medications that can be used for ovarian stimulation including oral medications, oral medications with adjuvants, injectable medications and hybrid protocols consisting of both oral medications and injectable medications.
 The specific protocol will be tailored to the history of the patient, current diagnoses, previous cycles and side effects of previous medication use.

-Clomiphene citrate (Clomid) and Letrozole (Femara) are oral medications used in fertility treatment cycles.
-In non -ovulating women, these oral medications stimulate egg growth.
+Oral medications can be used in fertility treatment cycles.
+In non-ovulating women, these oral medications stimulate egg growth.
 In ovulating women, they are used to enhance the quality of ovulation, super-ovulate eggs, correct luteal phase defects, and to ensure the proper timing of intrauterine inseminations.
 The medications are taken for 5 days at the beginning part of the cycle (days 3-7).
 The response to these medications are often monitored by a pelvic ultrasound, ovulation kits, or cycle day 21 progesterone levels.
 Your physician will discuss the side effects and risks of these medications with you.
 Overall the risk of twin pregnancy with oral medication treatment is less than 10%, and the risk of triplet pregnancy is less than 1%.

 In certain circumstances adjuvant medications will be added to the oral medication protocol.
-Common adjuvants include metformin and dexamethasone.
 Adjuvant medication may improve the success rate of the oral medication protocol.

 IUI (Insemination) Program